Are you a life scientist but looking to start your own business?

 Do you have any idea for your business?

-Is it any molecule that you discover or modified that have some novel utility?
+Is it any molecule that you just discovered or modified that have some novel utility?

 Or some kind process that is potentially marketable?